 I went on my first cross-country trip to Mississippi and Louisiana before I was quite two years old.
 I remember the highlights, including getting bit by a dog.
 These stories were swimming around in my head as I wrote the story of Maybelline.
 Maybelline Raven is a woman who has witnessed and experienced something horrific.
 As a result, her mind has found a way to compartmentalize and deal with the trauma as she remains terrified and trying to protect her children.
 Set in 1762 in a fictional village along the banks of the Mississippi River, this story was an important turning point for me, it is a story about courage, about strength, about the incredible power of the mind and the heart to heal, it is a story about resilience, survival, and love.
 Maybelline Raven is also a story that I believed in so much that I was will to roll the dice on publishing my own books, though it wasn’t the first book that I published.
 Creating “Maybelline” helped me understand my own processes of coping and healing.

-I’m going to be taking a bit of a rest ( I already am, caught a bug, needed to sleep, etc.) and hopefully enjoying the holidays, sober,while trying to avoid eating too many delicious baked goods.
+I’m going to be taking a bit of a rest and be enjoying the holidays, sober, while trying to avoid eating too many delicious baked goods.
 I’ll probably be working on something.
 I’ll probably post again before the year is out, or not.
 Until then, “Gold Mine” and “Maybelline Raven and The Wolf”are available on Amazon.
 The paperback of Maybelline should be available any day now.